 Virginia SPQA promotes awareness of performance excellence as an increasingly important element of competitiveness.
-Participation in either its Recognition or Discovery Programs creates an opportunity to critically examine your organization, and identify strengths and opportunities to improve.
-The process accelerates improvement by introducing a rigorous, objective, and external view of your organization's performance based on nationally recognized criteria.
-Virginia SPQA uses the Baldrige Excellence Framework Criteria for Performance Excellence as its assessment methodology for the Recognition Program.
-The Discovery Program uses a simplified version based on the core maturity concepts, Basic and Overall Requirements of the Criteria for Performance Excellence.
+Participation in one of its Award, Discovery or Ones to Watch Programs creates an opportunity to critically examine your organization and identify strengths and opportunities to improve.
+The process accelerates improvement by introducing a rigorous and objective review, by a team of trained examiners, of your organization's performance based on nationally recognized criteria.
+Virginia SPQA uses the Baldrige Excellence Framework Criteria for Performance Excellence as its assessment methodology for the Award Program.
+The Discovery Program and Ones to Watch (OTW) uses a simplified version of the Criteria for Performance Excellence based on the core maturity concepts, Basic, and Overall Requirements of the Criteria.